Kidswatter/Kidsybot/Commands-list.md

 ---

-### `!listroles`
+### `!listids`
-DMs the user a list of roles and ids on the server.
-This command is used to assist in setting up permissions, specifically the `GrantToRole` option.
+DMs the user a list of ids on the server.
+This command is used to assist in setting up permissions, specifically the `GrantToRole` option, and to obtain voice channel IDs.

+**Note**: In the `develop` version of the bot, this command is `!listroles` and only returns information about the different roles in the server

 ---